Partap Singh Bajwa: Member of Legislative Assembly

 He was elected to Punjab Vidhan Sabha from Kahnuwan Constituency in 1992, 2002, and 2007.
 He worked in various different departments under the government of Punjab.

 He was Minister of State Information and Public Relations government of Punjab from 1994 to 1995, Cabinet Minister P.W.D B&R, I&PR, Government of Punjab from 1995 to 1996, Cabinet Minister Judiciary, Jails, etc. Government of Punjab from 1996 to 1997, Cabinet Minister P.W.D B&R, School Education, Govt of Punjab from 2002 to 2007.

 Member of Parliament

 He defeated the actor and four-time sitting MP Vinod Khanna of the Bharatiya Janata Party in general elections and became Member of Parliament in 2009 from Gurdaspur Constituency.
-His wife is currently the sitting Member of Legislative Assembly Punjab from the Qadian Constituency.
 He was made the President of the Punjab Pradesh Congress Committee in March 2013.

 Member of Legislative Assembly fourth term

 He was elected to Punjab Vidhan Sabha from Qadian Constituency in 2022.
 He was appointed the Leader of Opposition in the Punjab assembly.
 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.